Experiencing a stab of pain in your eye?

 - Contact lens lost in the eye

 Symptoms of an eye infection typically include itching, burning, redness, crusty and watery eyes.
-See a Sable Ridge eye doctor if your symptoms last over 4 days or if you experience intense pain, redness, blurred vision or light sensitivity.
+See a Aurora eye doctor if your symptoms last over 4 days or if you experience intense pain, redness, blurred vision or light sensitivity.

 Most of the time, a person can easily remove debris from the eye by repeatedly blinking to get the debris out.
 If that doesn't work, you can wash your eye with saline (sterile salt water) to flush out any dust and dirt from your eye, or use streaming tap water.